 What training is available?

-All workers attending site in relation to cladding rectification activities must undertake infection control training and training about the correct way to wear a mask.
+All workers attending site in relation to cladding rectification activities must undertake infection control training.

 Cladding Safety Victoria will support employers to provide this training if employers are unable to do so.

 Cladding Safety Victoria and its advisors are still inspecting apartment buildings.

 However, we are only entering private apartments where:

 - It is necessary and safe to do so

 - Apartment occupiers consent to the entry

 - Apartment occupiers confirm that neither a confirmed case nor a close contact will be present during the inspection and